 Sleep is one of the basic needs of a human being to survive.
-How much and how good you sleep can affect your mental and physical health as well as your everyday functioning, such as your productivity, emotional balance, brain and heart health, immune system, creativity, vitality, and even your weight.
-So many health benefits from just lying around and doing nothing.
+How much and how good you sleep can affect your mental and physical health and your everyday functioning, such as your productivity, emotional balance, brain and heart health, immune system, creativity, vitality, and even your weight—so many health benefits from just lying around and doing nothing.

-It is said that adults need 7 – 9 hours of sleep, but most of us don’t get the minimum, and we don’t even know that we are sleep deprived.
-We might just think it is normal to be sleepy in the afternoon or in a boring meeting, but this is true only if we are sleep deprived.
+It is said that adults need 7 – 9 hours of sleep, but most of us don’t get the minimum, and we don’t even know that we are sleep-deprived.
+We might think it is normal to be sleepy in the afternoon or a boring meeting, but this is true only if we are sleep-deprived.
 We might not even remember what it feels like to be fully awake and fully alert.

-For some, we may just have a hard time falling asleep and staying asleep which is often called insomnia.
-Simple changes in lifestyle can help with getting to sleep and staying asleep.
-Such changes like exercise, no alcohol, or nicotine can often improve a person’s sleep cycle and prevent insomnia.
-If these simple lifestyle changes don’t seem to work and lack of sleep or insomnia is severe and is starting to affect your everyday life and health, consulting your physician may be needed to suggest a sleeping pill for a short-term solution.
+For some, we may have a hard time falling asleep and staying asleep, which is often called insomnia.
+Simple lifestyle changes can help with getting to sleep and staying asleep.
+Such changes like exercise, no alcohol, or nicotine can continually improve a person’s sleep cycle and prevent insomnia.
+If these simple lifestyle changes don’t seem to work and lack of sleep or insomnia is severe.
+It is starting to affect your everyday life and health; consulting your physician may be needed to suggest a sleeping pill for a short-term solution.

 There are Many Types of Sleeping Pills

-The range of sleeping pills includes supplements and over-the-counter (OTC) and prescription drugs.
-Over-the-counter and prescription drugs should not be taken for long-term due to the fact they can lead to dependence and the opposite effect when you stop taking them.
+The range of sleeping pills includes supplements and over-the-counter (OTC), and prescription drugs.
+Over-the-counter and prescription drugs should not be taken for the long term because they can lead to dependence and the opposite effect when you stop taking them.